Rockies vs. Red Sox Player Props Betting Odds

-Ryan McMahon is among the players with prop bets for the taking when the Boston Red Sox and the Colorado Rockies square off at Fenway Park on Monday (first pitch at 7:10 PM ET).
+Sportsbooks have listed player props for Ryan McMahon and others when the Boston Red Sox host the Colorado Rockies at Fenway Park on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!